pescuma/dependency-checker/README.md

 ### Writing the results

 The main output is the list of results, but a few other ones can be created too.
-Those can be used to debug the processing, as input to other tools or just for fum :)
+Those can be used to debug the processing, as input to other tools or just for fun :)

+Those are:

+  - `output projects:` - outputs a list of all projects and libraries that were found
+  - `output groups:` - outputs a list of all groups and which projects/libraries are inside them
+  - `output dependencies:` - outputs all dependencies found.
+The format depends on the file extension: `.txt` for a humam readable file, `.xml` for a XML file and `.dot` for a Graphviz dot file.
+Please note that this file can be quite big.
+  - `output dependencies with errors:` - outputs a list of dependencies that were flaged by any of the rules.
+The format depends on the file extension: `.txt` for a humam readable file, `.xml` for a XML file and `.dot` for a Graphviz dot file.
+  - `output architecture:` - output the extrapolated "architeture" of the projects.
+The architecture is created based on the groups and a match of all the projects/libraries of one group againt all the dependency rules (if a project/library is not inside one group it is ignored)
+  - `output results:` - output the results of the rules.
+This is the "main" output of the program.
+The format depends on the file extension: `.txt` for a humam readable file, `.xml` for a XML file, `.dot` for a Graphviz dot file and `console` to write to the console.

+# dependency-console

+This is a utility command that takes as input a `dependencies.xml` output of `dependency-checker` and allows you to query the data via command line.

+It has the following commands: (all accept a filter as detailed in Matching projects and library names)
+   - `libs` - list all the projects and libraries
+   - `info` - show details of a project or library
+   - `groups` - show the groups and the projects/libraries inside them
+   - `dependents of` - show the direct and indirect dependants of a project/library
+   - `referenced by` - show all the projects/libraries that are referenced directly or indirectly by a project/library
+   - `circular dependencies` - show all circular dependencies between projects/libraries
+   - `path between` - show the dependency path between 2 projects/libraries
+   - `rule:` - see the results of a rule
+   - `quit` - quit the program